Dinsnight/my_repository/README.md

-# my_repository
+# my verry first repo
-Me first repository with udemy
+Badriddin is the good guy

 That was changed by pc